jrlmx/sourdough/README.md

 Quiet mode ("quiet:") will not produce any output.
 Interactive ("interact:") mode will allow you to interact with any cli as you normally would.
 Normal mode (the default - no prefix) simply echos the output without any prompts - this may cause issues with some CLIs that require user interaction.

+Note: I plan to introduce lifecycle hooks to allow execution at specific points in the installation process - so the config.json "api" for this feature is likely to change or be expanded on in some form - see the "road to stability" section below.

 ## Inspect Starter(s) after compiling the executable